depeperwinkel

 General advice

-pepper sparingly, and choose whether to use the berries whole or ground
+- use this Szechuanpepper sparingly, and choose for yourself whether to use the berries whole or ground.

-- allow the berry to absorb moisture well, so that the flavour and sharpness are optimally utilised, and play with heat (see this)
+- Allow the berries to absorb plenty of moisture so that the flavor and sharpness are optimally utilized, and play with the heat (see above).

 Save: